 Insufficient Evidence for

-- Exercise performance.
+- Athletic performance.
 Garcinia contains a chemical called hydroxycitric acid (HCA).
 Taking HCA might increase how long untrained women are able to exercise.
 But it does not seem benefit men in the same way.

 - Joint pain.

 - Other conditions.

 Side Effects & SafetyWhen taken by mouth: Garcinia is POSSIBLY UNSAFE when taken by mouth.
 There have been reports of serious liver problems in some people who have taken products containing garcinia.
 It's unclear if garcinia is the actual cause of liver problems in these reports or if it is due to other factors.
 Common, but mild side effects include nausea, digestive tract discomfort, and headache.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking garcinia if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Bipolar disorder: Garcinia can worsen mania in bipolar disorder.
 Don't use if you have bipolar disorder.